tacgomes/filestreamer-rs/README.md

 ./target/debug/fileuploader --host 127.0.0.1 --port 8080 testfile10Mb
 ```

 Replace `testfile10Mb` with the file that you wish to upload.
+The file received
+will have the `.received` suffix appended to its filename.